 How Bed Bugs Survive in These Environments

 Bed bugs survive by being elusive and hardy.
-Being a nocturnal pest, they are not normally seen during the day because they have retreated to crevices, inside walls, or even behind wallpaper.
+They are nocturnal pests and not normally seen during the day.
+Instead, they have retreated to crevices, inside walls, or even behind wallpaper.
 Bed bugs also have the ability to survive for extended periods of time without eating and can withstand a wide range of temperatures.
 These factors contribute to bed bugs being extremely difficult to eradicate.

 Bed Bug Removal Options